 - Optimize application configurations and I/O for Kubernetes

-This is why we built Data Mechanics - to take care of all the setup and make Spark on Kubernetes easy-to-use and cost-effective.
-See How Data Mechanics Improves on Spark on Kubernetes open-source to learn more about what our platform offers on top of open-source.
+This is why we built Data Mechanics - to take care of all the setup and make Spark on Kubernetes easy-to-use and cost-effective for everyone, from the smallest teams to large enterprises.
+Read How Data Mechanics Improves on Spark on Kubernetes open-source to learn more about what our platform offers on top of open-source.

 Conclusion - Should You Get Started ?

 Traditional software engineering has shifted towards cloud-native containerization over the past few years, and it's undeniable a similar shift is happening for big data workloads.
-In fact, with the upcoming version of Spark (3.1, to be released in December 2020), Spark on Kubernetes will be marked as Generally Available and production ready in the official docs.
+In fact since Spark 3.1 (released in March 2021), Spark on Kubernetes has officially been declared as Generally Available and production-ready.

-Does it mean that data teams should become Kubernetes experts?
+Does it mean that every data team should become Kubernetes experts?
 Not at all.
 We've built Data Mechanics precisely for that reason.
 To make Spark on Kubernetes absolute setup- and maintenance-free.
 We've helped many customers run Spark on Kubernetes, both for new Spark projects or as part of a migration from a YARN-based infrastructure.
-Our platform improves on top of the open-source version by adding intuitive user interfaces, notebook and scheduler integrations, and dynamic optimizations to control your costs.
+Our platform improves on top of the open-source version by adding intuitive user interfaces, notebook and scheduler integrations, and dynamic optimizations that typically generate 50 to 75% cost savings.

 We'd love to help!
 Book a demo with us to get started.